 Angus is an independent filmmaker and multimedia artist, currently studying for a BA in Electronic Media and the Arts at Bard College at Simon's Rock.
 Alongside helping produce various independent films, Angus also works as a Media Intern with the National Park Service in collaboration with Housatonic Heritage, creating AR displays and short documentaries to preserve and digitize notable cultural heritage sites.
-His desire to work with the Post Growth Institute comes from a desire to help people and the world, to move past an increasingly toxic world to one where a meaningful, free life can truly be lived.
-In his spare time, Angus is an avid drummer, artist, and writer, in the form of both creative fiction and journalism, and takes part in political and ecological activism.
-Angus splits his time between western Massachusetts and southern New York.
+He desires to help people and the world, to move past an increasingly toxic world to one where a meaningful, free life can truly be lived.
+Angus is an avid drummer, artist, and writer, in the form of both creative fiction and journalism, and takes part in political and ecological activism.

-Crystal is the founder of Money-Morphosis and two online webinar courses.
-Since graduating from Southern Oregon University in 2007 with a degree in international economics, she has designed and facilitated workshops, community events, and discussion panels about money.
-In 2016 Crystal began the “Money-Wise Women” podcast, and has interviewed nearly 100 women on the show.
-She has inspired thousands of people to have a healthier relationship with money.
+Crystal Arnold is the founder of Money-Morphosis and two online webinar courses.
+After graduating from Southern Oregon University in 2007 with a degree in international economics, she has designed and facilitated workshops, community events, and discussion panels about money.
+She has inspired hundreds of people to have a healthier relationship with money.
 Her courses serve to illuminate the individual’s relationship with money and value.
 As a financial coach, she encourages people to live their potential.
 Her written work has appeared in journals, magazines, and in the book called Reinhabiting the Village.
 She lives in Oregon with her husband and two children.

-Vanessa, a trained packaging engineer with a background in nutritional science, is passionate about sustainability in the context of business and consumer goods, and truly believes that a shared, prosperous future within planetary boundaries lies beyond the growth dogma.
-Vanessa is also a director of NOW (No Other Way), an organization working towards a humane ecology through education and business.
-A practitioner of systemic sustainable living, she publishes articles, delivers talks, and provides support to help people live a more ecological and conscious life.
-Vanessa is originally from Germany and based in the UK.
-She loves to leave-no-trace wild camp and wild swim with her husband and daughter.
+Vanessa is passionate about systemic sustainable living and business, and believes that a prosperous future within planetary boundaries lies beyond overconsumption and the growth dogma.
+Originally an experienced packaging engineer, she discovered her purpose for helping people to help the planet and became a Global Learning professional.
+Vanessa is also a director of NOW (No Other Way) .
+As ‘The Vintage Environmentalist’ she publishes articles, delivers talks, and provides coaching to help people live a conscious and ecological life.
+Originally from Germany and based in the UK, Vanessa loves to leave-no-trace wild camp and wild swim with her husband and daughter.